KDE/documentation-develop-kde-org/HIG/source/components/editing/radiobutton.rst

         .. figure:: /img/Radiobutton_Visible_Bad.qml.png
             :figclass: border

-            :iconred:`BAD`
+            :iconred:`Don't.` |br|
+            Don't hide choices that the user should see from the start in comboboxes.

     .. container::

         .. figure:: /img/Radiobutton_Visible_Good.qml.png
             :figclass: border

-            :noblefir:`GOOD`
+            :noblefir:`Do.` |br|
+            Use radio buttons instead.

--  Do not use a radio button to initiate an action.
+-  Don't use a radio button to initiate an action.
 Consider using a :doc:`push button <../navigation/pushbutton>` instead.

 .. container:: flex